 - In a bowl put the mayonnaise and mix it together with the ketchup, the Worchester sauce, and the cognac (or brandy).
 Mix carefully so that the sauce (which will have a pink color) is well mixed.

-- Add the prawns to the pink sauce (if they are small, leave them whole, if they are large prawns, cut them into small pieces) and mix well.
+- Add the shrimps to the pink sauce (if they are small, leave them whole, if they are large prawns, cut them into small pieces) and mix well.

 - Cut the lettuce leaves into julienne strips.